 Hi!
-My name is Laura and I am an artificial intelligence researcher.
+My name is Laura and I am a PhD student working on language and reinforcement learning in the UCL DARK lab.
 I'm (very broadly) interested in generalization in machine learning.
 Finding failure modes of contemporary deep learning methods, and trying to improve them.
 I want to learn more about the type of inductive biases allowing things like human-like or better systematic generalization and compositionality, and finding ways to learn them from data.

 Master Thesis Intern at Google in the Perception team working on human perception of audio